Batman (1989 film): Music

 Burton hired Danny Elfman of Oingo Boingo, his collaborator on Pee-wee's Big Adventure and Beetlejuice, to compose the music score.
 For inspiration, Elfman was given The Dark Knight Returns.
 Elfman was worried, as he had never worked on a production this large in budget and scale.
 In addition, producer Jon Peters was skeptical of hiring Elfman, but was later convinced when he heard the opening number.
 Peters and Peter Guber wanted Prince to write music for the Joker and Michael Jackson to do the romance songs.
 Elfman would then combine the style of Prince and Jackson's songs together for the entire film score.
-At the encouragement of Prince's then-manager Albert Magnoli, it was also agreed that Prince himself would write and sing the film's songs.
+At the encouragement of Prince's then-manager Albert Magnoli, it was agreed that Prince himself would write and sing the film's songs.

 Burton protested the ideas, citing "my movies aren't commercial like Top Gun."
 Elfman enlisted the help of composer Shirley Walker and Oingo Boingo lead guitarist Steve Bartek to arrange the compositions for the orchestra.
 Elfman was later displeased with the audio mixing of his film score.
 "Batman was done in England by technicians who didn't care, and the non-caring showed," he stated.
 "I'm not putting down England because they've done gorgeous dubs there, but this particular crew elected not to."
 Batman was one of the first films to spawn two soundtracks.
 One of them featured songs written by Prince while the other showcased Elfman's score.
-Both were successful, and compilations of Elfman's opening credits were used in the title sequence theme for Batman: The Animated Series, also composed by Shirley Walker.
+Both were successful, and compilations of Elfman's opening credits were used in the title sequence theme for Batman: The Animated Series (1992–1995), also composed by Walker.